espiritukarl/CoE-198/README.md

 - FTDI Adapter

 ## II.
 Setting up Google Script
 To fully prepare the things needed for coding, we can do this step first.
 We need a program that can receive the image and store it in your Google Drove.
-Here are the steps (taken from [this website](https://www.gsampallo.com/2019/10/13/esp32-cam-subir-fotos-a-google-drive/):
+Here are the steps (taken from this [website](https://www.gsampallo.com/2019/10/13/esp32-cam-subir-fotos-a-google-drive/)):
 1. Go to your Google Drive.
 Click New -> More -> Google Apps Script.
 2. Copy and paste the code in the .js file to the text editor.
 Name your project with something like "ESP32"
 3. You need to publish the script.
 To do that click on Deploy -> New Deployment.